 Edited by Jonathan, Eng, Lynn, Doug Collins and 1 other

 The old adage "An apple a day keeps the doctor away" may never have been as relevant as it is today, when recent studies show that apples are major discoveries in the fight against the modern nemesis called cancer.
 Before cancer goes up from stages two up to the dreaded stage four, it is good to note that the other old adage which says "prevention is better than the cure" is also relevant.
 Let us now learn how the simple apple could lower your risk of cancer.

 - 1Healthy as you are, take our word for it that if you abuse your body, you will become sickly, in just a snap of the finger.Advertisement

-- 2Start with your diet.Avoid fried food cooked in cooking oil.
+- 2Avoid fried food cooked in cooking oil.
 Enlighten your taste buds to grilled or steamed foods.
-And learn to enjoy soup with ingredients like seafood and vegetables.Advertisement
+And learn to enjoy soup with ingredients like seafood and vegetables.Start with your diet.Advertisement

 - 3Eat at least one apple a day, including its skin.As you will see below about its benefits, stock up on the much taken for granted apple.

 - 4Stock up on yellow, orange and red colored vegetables.
 Even processed tomato products, like tomato sauce and tomato juice, can help in the prevention of cancer.The apple diet works in conjunction with the healthy vegetable diet.

 Some of the apple benefits

 - 1Actually, one apple plus a vegetable-intensive diet are the rising stars in new studies on cancer prevention.Advertisement

 - 2This is an important finding in a study conducted at the French National Institute for Health and Medical Research.There is a chemical in apples that helps in the prevention of colon cancer in laboratory animals.